Rudxain/Automate-RX-style/README.md

-# RX Automate style
+# Automate RX style
 Inspired by the [Airbnb JS style guide](https://github.com/airbnb/javascript) and [Google style guides](https://google.github.io/styleguide), I introduce you to the 1st ever (I guess?) set of style, formatting, and best-practices for LL-AM

 This is **very** incomplete, so don't take it seriously... yet

 ## Name

-To explicitly communicate that this is not official, and not affiliated with Llamalab, and just 1 of infinitely many possible styles, I added the "RX" prefix which stands for "RudXain"
+To explicitly communicate that this is not official, and not affiliated with Llamalab, and just 1 of infinitely many possible styles, I added the "RX" prefix which stands for "RudXain" (I couldn't think of a better name)

 Despite the prefix, this is not intended to be "my personal style".
 I may take the freedom to ignore some of these rules in my own AM-flows